 The ones in the Hell Fire will suffer tremendously both physically and spiritually.
 The pain, the horrors, the anguish, the hardship, the humiliation, the restlessness, and all forms of punishments of the Hellfire cannot be imagined nor perceived, nor grasped by the human finite mind.
 Not everyone in the hell Fire will suffer the same.
 The gravity of one’s sin will distinguish the severity of one’s suffering.

-The Hell Fire is prepared by Allah for those who do not believe in Him, believe in Gods other than Allah, rebel against God’s Religion and Laws, and reject God’s Message and Messengers.
+Allah the exalted prepares the Hell Fire for those who do not believe in Him, believe in Gods other than Allah, rebel against God’s Religion and Laws, and reject God’s Message and Messengers.
 The Hellfire is also prepared for sinners, criminals, murders, tyrants, hypocrites, the proud and arrogant, the stubborn, and the unjust, and all forms of evil people.

 Islam states one’s salvation is based one’s faith in Allah, His Messenger, good deeds, and God’s Mercy.
-As part of the Justice of God the Almighty, He does not punish anyone or any group of people until He has sent them a Messenger relaying his Message and warning the people.
-It is the nature of God that he does not treat anyone unjustly or unfairly.
+As part of the Justice of God the Almighty, He punishes no one or any group of people until He has sent them a Messenger relaying his Message and warning the people.
+It is the nature of God that he treats no one unjustly or unfairly.

 “…And never would We punish until We sent a messenger” (Quran 17:15)